wholder/LaserCut/README.md

 <p align="center"><img src="https://github.com/wholder/LaserCut/blob/master/images/LaserCut%20Screenshot.png"></p>

-## LaserCut
+# LaserCut
-LaserCut is an experimental, "swiss army knife" type of program for creating 2D designs using primitive shapes and constructive geometry and then sending them to a laser cutter to be cut.
-It started out of my frustration with Epilog™ over their lack of support for Mac OS X drivers.
-After that, it slowly grew as I added features.
-Here's is a short list of what LaserCut can do:
+LaserCut is an experimental, "swiss army knife" type of program for creating 2D designs using primitive shapes and constructive geometry and then sending them to a laser cutter for vector cutting or engraving.
+It began over my frustration with Epilog™ over their lack of support for Mac OS X drivers and having to purchase and constantly update both MS Windows™ and Parallels™ just to use the Zing.
+Then, on day, I discovered a wonderful Java library named [LibLaserCut](https://github.com/t-oster/LibLaserCut) (originally create by Thomas Oster for his [VisiCut](http://hci.rwth-aachen.de/visicut) program) and used it to begin coding my own solution.
+After that, LaserCut slowly grew as I added more and more features.
+This means that the feature set of LaserCut happens to be things that I needed it to do and not the result of some well-thought-out plan.
+However, I tried to make the design as modular as possible.
+For example, you can add new 2D shapes by subclassing the superclass `CADShape` and writing a few overloaded methods.
+## Basic Features
 - Create and place simple 2D shapes such as rectangles, rounded rectangles, ovals, circles, n-sided polygons and text outlines
 - Create and place Reference Point objects which are display-only oblects you can use as reference points or group with other shapes to provide a common origin point.
 - Specify position and dimensions in inches (default) or millimeters